ietf-wg-httpapi/ietf-wg-httpapi.github.io/index.md

 ## Current and Upcoming Work

-The group is currently working on the following specifications (in the GitHub repository indicated):
+The group is currently working on the following specifications (in the GitHub repository indicated).
+The step in the progress graph with a circle represents the current state of the document. :

 #### [Problem Details for HTTP APIs](https://datatracker.ietf.org/doc/draft-ietf-httpapi-rfc7807bis/) - _[repository](https://github.com/ietf-wg-httpapi/rfc7807bis)_
 ```mermaid